 - Cook for 1-2 minutes per side, just until it's getting a few brown spots.. your breads will be firm on the outside but uncooked in the center

 - Transfer your bread to your parchment lined cookie sheet

 - Repeat until your batter is all used up and all breads are on your cookie sheet

-- Bake your flat breads at 400 for 15 minutes
+- Bake your flat breads at 350 for up to 20 minutes

 - Remove from the oven and cool slightly

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 However, I only recommend products or services I have personally used myself and trust.